asadvirani/MARIE_Implementation/README.md

 # MARIE_Implementation
-Digital Design Logic Course project in Implementing MARIE Architecture
+Computer Architecture & Assembly Language Course project in Implementing MARIE Architecture

 ------------------------------------------------------------------------------------------------
 The project have the following instructions: